 A good food thermometer is essential for this recipe!
 We love using this meat thermometer.

-Waiting until the internal temperature to be 165 will not overcook the outside.
+Waiting until the internal temperature is 165 will not overcook the outside.
 You will still have a crispy outside with tender and moist meat.

 Recipe